 Funding for priority projects can be secured from a number of sources.
 Following is a summary of some of the potential funding sources that may be available for this region.

 The Victorian Government provides diverse opportunities for funding of projects that benefit the environment, communities and natural resource management.
 Examples include community grants programs, agricultural support programs, biodiversity initiatives and volunteer support programs.
 Opportunities will often be advertised, but the following sites are a useful starting point to regularly check and monitor opportunities.

-Department of Environment Land Water and Planning –
+Department of Energy, Environment and Climate Action –

 environmental action supported through grants to Victorian communities.